ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

             - --metric-resolution=15s
     ~~~

-    See how the yaml manifest contains the neccesary information to identify the resource to be patched, up to the container's name, and only the values to add or modify.
+    See how the yaml manifest contains the necessary information to identify the resource to be patched, up to the container's name, and only the values to add or modify.

     - The `tolerations` section has been taken directly [from the Deployment object K3s uses](https://github.com/k3s-io/k3s/blob/master/manifests/metrics-server/metrics-server-deployment.yaml) to deploy metrics-server.
 These [tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) will make the metrics-server pod to be scheduled or not (`effect: "NoSchedule"`) in nodes that are tainted with those keys.
 For instance, remember that the server node is tainted with `"k3s-controlplane=true:NoExecute"` which restricts what pods can run on it, also excluding the metrics-server one.